Inala Wangarra Incorporated

 Inala Wangarra is a financially secure and culturally strong and credible community-based organisation.
 Our Board and staff have an acute understanding of the negative aspects and impacts of Australian history and remain wholly committed to moving beyond the problems of fear, blame, ignorance and denial to restore a sense of pride, dignity, peace, happiness and harmony among all people.

-The name “Inala Wangarra” was given to the organisation by local and respected elder and founding (and current) board member Uncle Albert Holt.
+The name “Inala Wangarra” was given to the organisation by local and respected elder, founding board member and long-term Chairperson of Wangarra, Uncle Albert Holt.
 Wangarra comes from the language of the Bidjara people in the western area of Queensland and is thought to mean “One People or All People”.

 The Inala Wangarra Board of Directors